deprimer/mcoffee-app/README.md

 # MCoffee - Brew Log App

-MCoffee is an iOS application built with Kotlin Multiplatform (KMP) for logging coffee brewing details.
+MCoffee is an iOS application for logging coffee brewing details.
 It allows users to track parameters like coffee name, dose, water amount, brew time, grind setting, method, and more.

-## Technologies Used (Current State)
+## Technologies Used

-*   **Project Foundation:** Kotlin Multiplatform (KMP) (Shared logic not yet implemented for core features)
 *   **iOS Frontend:** SwiftUI
 *   **Log Persistence:** `UserDefaults` (within the iOS app)
 *   **iOS Project Generation:** XcodeGen